 What’s a better way to get into DIYing vape juice than a list of popular vape juice recipes to work with?
 These mixes are widely regarded as some of the best DIY recipes around without using exotic and hard-to-find flavorings.
-On top of that, they come from experienced mixers who know how to get the most out of each flavoring without overdoing it.
+On top of that, they come from experienced mixers who know how to get the most out of each concentrate without overdoing it.

-The list comprises of six original e-liquid recipes and three clones of popular commercial ejuices – or as they are sometimes referred to, remixes.
+The list comprises six original e-liquid recipes and three clones of popular commercial ejuices – or as they are sometimes referred to, remixes.

-Our flavor notes cover the basics of each vape flavor concentrate, but if you want a more detailed breakdown on why and how each flavor is used, most of the recipes come with notes from their creators.
+Our flavor notes cover the basics of each vape flavor concentrate, but if you want a more detailed breakdown of why and how each flavor is used, most of the recipes come with notes from their creators.

 Want to be prepared before you delve into the actual mixing?
 You can skip to the last part of the guide where you will find the 38 flavorings you will need to make all of the recipes included in our list!